jct94/onion-scraper/README.md

 * Run tor service
 `sudo service tor start`
-or `brew service tor start` for MacOS user
+or `brew services tor start` for MacOS user

 * Set a password for tor